Two men face fraud charges over £1.2bn sale of Nama’s Northern Ireland loan book

 Photograph: Cyril Byrne

-Two people are to be prosecuted in connection with the UK National Crime Agency (NCA) investigation into the sale for £1.2 billion of Nama’s Northern Ireland property loan book, the North’s Public Prosecutions Service confirmed on Thursday.
+Two senior business figures are to be prosecuted in connection with the UK National Crime Agency (NCA) investigation into the sale for £1.2 billion of Nama’s Northern Ireland property loan book, the North’s Public Prosecutions Service confirmed on Thursday.

 The Public Prosecution Service (PPS) said that two men, aged 78 and 49, are to face fraud charges in relation to what was the North’s largest ever property deal.

-The two men are understood to be prominent Belfast businessman Frank Cushnahan and lawyer Ian Coulter.
+The two men are prominent Belfast businessman Frank Cushnahan and lawyer Ian Coulter.

 Solicitor Joe Rice, who acts for Mr Cushnahan, said: “We are extremely disappointed with the decision taken by the PPS to prosecute.
 We will be pleading not guilty to both allegations at any forthcoming criminal trial.”